praetorian-inc/trudy/README.md

 ###Coming soon
 * Instead of PrettyPrint, define serialize and deserialize.
 This could allow plug and play for other interfaces.
-* Implement a UDP pipe.
+* Implement a UDP pipe!
 * Command line flags for easy customization.

 ##Coming at some point